AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Customizing_Auth/README.md

 Returns `True` if the user has permission to access models in the given app.

 You will also need to register your custom user model with the admin.
 If your custom user model extends `django.contrib.auth.models.AbstractUser`, you can use Django's existing `django.contrib.auth.admin.UserAdmin` class.
-However, if your user model extends [`AbstractBaseUser`](), <!-- above --> you'll need to define a custom `ModelAdmin` class.
+However, if your user model extends [`AbstractBaseUser`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#class-modelsabstractbaseuser), you'll need to define a custom `ModelAdmin` class.
 It may be possible to subclass the default `django.contrib.auth.admin.UserAdmin`; however, you'll need to override any of the definitions that refer to fields on `django.contrib.auth.models.AbstractUser` that aren't on your custom user class.

 <hr>